-The simplest way to present content from the Digital Library is to use the IIIF Fullscreen viewer.
-(The IIIF--International Image Interoperability Framework--is a community dedicated to providing scholars uniform and rich access to image-based resources hosted around the world.)
+The simplest way to present content from the Digital Library is to use the IIIF Fullscreen viewer (The IIIF--International Image Interoperability Framework--is a community dedicated to providing scholars access to image-based resources hosted around the world).
 Using the viewer you can present items from a Group, search results, or a Collection.
-Fullscreen allows you to fluidly zoom and pan images, compare items, play multimedia files, and view virtual reality panoramas alongside still images.
+Fullscreen allows you to zoom and pan images, compare items, play multimedia files, and view virtual reality panoramas alongside still images.

 To present in full screen mode, you will need to be using a computer that is connected to the Internet and have access to the Digital Library, either because you are connected to your campus network or you’re logged in using remote access.